semaraugusto/RollupNC_tutorial/1_verify_eddsa/README.md

 # Verifying an EdDSA Signature

-Create a circuit that hashes a private input vec of size k and checks EdDSA signature for this message

 Generate input with generate_input/generate_circuit_input.js.
 Do usual circom prove/verification to make sure its ok.
 We're using circomlib 0.0.8.
 Make sure to run `yarn` on root directory.